p0l1t1c1an/p0l1t1c1an/README.md

-## Howdy!
+# Howdy!

-My name is Jacob Boicken, but on the interwebs I'm known as p0l1t1c1an.
-I'm a cybersecurity engineering student at Iowa State.
+My name is Jacob Boicken.
+I'm a cybersecurity engineer studying at Iowa State.
-I'm not much of a programmer as all I have done is for my personal use like a minesweeper clone or a fan controller for my computer.
+I'm not much of a programmer.
+All I've done has been for personal use like a minesweeper clone or a fan controller for my computer.
-So, when it comes down to what I am interested in, I would rather learn about networking and security over software development.
+When it comes down my interests, I would rather learn about cybersecurity, **ethics**, or pyschology over programming any day.
-I am a big fan of the Rust language though.
+I am a big fan of the Rust language, the BSD family, and 60s to 70s Progressive Rock.

 ### My Projects
 #### Completed